justinmahar/articulate-nlg/README.md

 ## TypeScript Support

 This is a TypeScript project, so type definitions are available in: `dist/index.d.ts`.
-These help a lot when building cores, but feel free to use vanilla JS if you want.

 ## ISC License